Beam model of Doppler backscattering: Beam tracing

 \subsection{Ordering and equations}

 In beam tracing, we assume that the length scale associated with the inhomogeneity of the density $L$ is long compared to both the width $W$ and wavelength $\lambda$ of the beam, and that the wavelength $\lambda$ is much smaller than the width of the beam $W$, $\lambda \ll W \ll L$.
-We choose the specific ordering \cite{Pereverzev:Beam_Tracing:1996,Pereverzev:Beam_tracing:1998}
+We choose the specific ordering \cite{Pereverzev:Beam_tracing:1992, Pereverzev:Beam_tracing:1993, Pereverzev:Beam_Tracing:1996, Pereverzev:Beam_tracing:1998}

 Ordering the width as an intermediate length scale follows from classical optics by taking the Rayleigh length to be the same order as the inhomogeneity length.
 We then consider a region of space close to the trajectory of the central ray, $\mathbf{r} = \mathbf{q}(\tau)$, where $\tau$ is a parameter that gives the position along the ray.
+This $\mathbf{q}$ is not to be confused with the safety factor, usually called $q$ in the literature.
 We will find the equations for $\mathbf{q}(\tau)$ as part of our beam tracing derivation.

 To define a convenient coordinate system, we introduce the effective group velocity (this is not the true group velocity since it is a derivative with respect to the parameter $\tau$, not with respect to time)